Table of contents

 Storm Alerts are emails you will get when there’s an unusual increase in the number of mentions.
 You will stay in the loop and be able to react in time to prevent a quickly escalating crisis.

 This one is my pet peeve.
-There are times when suddenly many bloggers recommend the same book or watch or suncream.
+There are times when suddenly many bloggers recommend the same book or watch, or suncream.
 And you can’t find a single mention about sponsored content anywhere.

-There’s nothing wrong with paid ads, whether its native Facebook or Instagram campaign or an influencer one.
+There’s nothing wrong with paid ads, whether its native Facebook or Instagram campaign or an influencer campaign.
 Just be honest about it.
 Your audience will appreciate it.
 The content should defend itself, no matter whether there are financial strings attached or not.

-A great example of honesty is micro – influencer Father of Daughters.
+A great example of honesty is influencer Father of Daughters.
 He has four daughters and describes his daily challenges of being outnumbered on his Instagram account.
 Besides funny stories, Simon sometimes posts a sponsored content.
 All of it is clearly marked as an ad.

 This point also proves how important it is to choose the right influencer to work with.
 Some people cooperated with so many brands that they are completely untrustworthy in the eyes of customers.

 Just like with any other marketing activity you need to measure the results of your campaigns.
 Set the goals before the campaign starts, so you know whether it was worth the effort.

 Don’t get caught up in vanity metrics like the number of impressions or registered users.
 You can count the social media reach in hundreds of thousands, but that doesn’t mean the campaign was successful.